nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Nov 18 2025)
+### Joke of the day (Wed Nov 19 2025)
 <!-- joke -->
->Those aren't credits that roll after Walker Texas Ranger.
-It is actually a list of fatalities that occurred during the making of the episode.
+>Algorith (noun.): Word used by programmers when... they do not want to explain what they did.
 <!-- /joke -->

-*Last update: Tue, 18 Nov 2025 00:59:13 GMT*
+*Last update: Wed, 19 Nov 2025 00:59:08 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)